-Attention!
-Do not allow coolant to come into contact with clothing or body paintwork.
+Caution!
+Avoid contact with coolant on clothing or vehicle paintwork.
 Otherwise, rinse the surface with plenty of water.

-Periodically and after carrying out any work on the elements of the cooling system with the draining of the coolant, it is necessary to replace the coolant.
-If during the repair the cylinder head, head gasket, radiator or oil heat exchanger were replaced, fresh coolant must be poured into the cooling system.
-This is due to the fact that the anti-corrosion additive in the coolant is deposited during engine operation and creates anti-corrosion protection.
-In the coolant that was in operation, the activity of anti-corrosion additives is reduced.
+Periodically and after any work on the cooling system components with draining of the coolant, it is necessary to replace the coolant.
+If the cylinder head, head gasket, radiator, or oil heat exchanger were replaced during repairs, fresh coolant must be added to the cooling system.
+This is due to the fact that the anti-corrosion additive in the coolant settles during engine operation and creates anti-corrosion protection.
+In coolant that has been in use, the activity of anti-corrosion additives is reduced.

-When servicing the cooling system, check all hoses and radiator cap and replace if necessary.
+When servicing the cooling system, check all hoses and the radiator cap and replace them if necessary.

 Drain the coolant on a cold engine.

-Install a coolant container under the radiator drain plug.
-Remove the plug and drain the coolant from the radiator.
-If the plug is difficult to remove or the radiator does not have one, disconnect the lower radiator hose and drain the coolant.
+Place a coolant collection container under the radiator drain plug.
+Unscrew the plug and drain the coolant from the radiator.
+If the plug is difficult to remove or the radiator does not have such a plug, disconnect the lower radiator hose and drain the coolant.

-Disconnect the hose from the expansion tank, remove the tank and rinse it outside with clean water.
+Disconnect the hose from the expansion tank, remove the tank and rinse it from the outside with clean water.

 Close the radiator drain plug.
-Set the heater control knob to the maximum heat position so that the radiator and heater hoses are also flushed with water.
-Insert a hose into the radiator filler neck and flush the system until clean water comes out of the drain holes.
+Set the heater control knob to the maximum heat position so that the radiator and heater hoses are also flushed with a stream of water.
+Insert the hose into the radiator filler neck and flush the system until clear water comes out of the drain holes.

-If the radiator is very dirty, remove it and wash it with a special agent, following the instructions for use.
+If the radiator is heavily contaminated, remove it and wash it with a special agent, following the instructions for use.

 Before filling the cooling system, connect the radiator hoses and install the expansion tank and overflow hose.